 Practice Management Software

 Another tool that will make your life a whole lot easier is using practice management software.
 This type of software can help you to organize and track the progress of client work that you and your team are working on.
-Both QuickBooks Online and Xero have practice management software.
+If considering QuickBooks Online vs Xero, you’ll find they both have practice management software.

 As a QuickBooks ProAdvisor or a Xero Advisor, you get access to the practice management software for free.
 Both products allow you to track all client work—including clients who are not using QuickBooks or Xero.